oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 - [#3826](https://github.com/oppia/oppia/issues/3826) (refactoring; frontend)
 - [#2394](https://github.com/oppia/oppia/issues/2394) (docstrings; backend)

 so that you can become familiar with the codebase and the development workflow.
 If you decide to do so, please go ahead and leave a comment saying which part of the issue you're taking, and submit a follow-up PR by following the [instructions below](Contributing-code-to-Oppia#instructions-for-making-a-code-change).
-You don't need to wait for approval to get started.
+You don't need to wait for approval to get started!

 ### ... after completing two starter projects